-THIS CONTINUING DISCLOSURE CERTIFICATE (the "Disclosure Certificate"), dated as of, 2017, is executed and delivered by the Sacramento City Unified School District (the "District") in connection with the issuance of \$ aggregate principal amount of Sacramento City Unified School District General Obligation Bonds, Election of 2012 (Measure Q), 2017 Series E (the "Measure Q Bonds") and Sacramento City Unified School District General Obligation Bonds, Election of 2012 (Measure R), 2017 Series C (the "Measure R Bonds" and together with the Measure Q Bonds, the "Bonds").
-The Bonds are being issued pursuant to a resolution (the "Resolution") adopted by the Board of Education of the District on [April 6], 2017, and in accordance with the terms of a Paying Agent Agreement, dated as of May 1, 2017 (the "Paying Agent Agreement"), by and between the District and the County of Sacramento, as paying agent (the "Paying Agent").
-The District covenants and agrees as follows: SECTION 1.
-Purpose of the Disclosure Certificate .
+THIS CONTINUING DISCLOSURE CERTIFICATE (the "Disclosure Certificate"), dated as of , 2019, is executed and delivered by the Sacramento City Unified School District (the "District") in connection with the issuance of \$ aggregate principal amount of Sacramento City Unified School District General Obligation Bonds, Election of 2012 (Measure R), 2019 Series D (the "Bonds").
+The Bonds are being issued pursuant to a resolution (the "Resolution") adopted by the Board of Education of the District on [August 15], 2019, a resolution of the Board of Supervisors of the County of Sacramento on [October 8], 2019, and in accordance with the terms of a Paying Agent Agreement, dated as of [October] 1, 2019 (the "Paying Agent Agreement"), by and between the District and the County of Sacramento, as paying agent (the "Paying Agent").
+The District covenants and agrees as follows:

+SECTION 1.
+Purpose of the Disclosure Certificate.
 This Disclosure Certificate is being executed and delivered by the District for the benefit of the Holders and Beneficial Owners of the Bonds and in order to assist the Participating Underwriter in complying with Securities and Exchange Commission Rule 15c2-12(b)(5).

 SECTION 2.
 Definitions.
-In addition to the definitions set forth in the Paying Agent Agreement, which apply to any capitalized term used in this Disclosure Certificate unless otherwise defined in this Section, the following capitalized terms shall have the following meanings: "Annual Report" shall mean any Annual Report provided by the District pursuant to, and as described in, Sections 3 and 4 of this Disclosure Certificate.
+In addition to the definitions set forth in the Paying Agent Agreement, which apply to any capitalized term used in this Disclosure Certificate unless otherwise defined in this Section, the following capitalized terms shall have the following meanings:

+"Annual Report" shall mean any Annual Report provided by the District pursuant to, and as described in, Sections 3 and 4 of this Disclosure Certificate.

 "Beneficial Owner" shall mean any person which has or shares the power, directly or indirectly, to make investment decisions concerning ownership of any Bonds (including persons holding Bonds through nominees, depositories or other intermediaries).

 "Dissemination Agent" shall mean Capitol Public Finance Group, LLC, or any successor Dissemination Agent designated in writing by the District and which has filed with the District a written acceptance of such designation.

+"Financial Obligation" shall mean, for purposes of the Listed Events set out in Section 5(a)(10) and Section 5(b)(8), a (i) debt obligation; (ii) derivative instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation; or (iii) guarantee of (i) or (ii).
+The term "Financial Obligation" shall not include municipal securities (as defined in the Securities Exchange Act of 1934, as amended) as to which a final official statement (as defined in the Rule) has been provided to the MSRB consistent with the Rule.

 "Holder" shall mean the person in whose name any Bond shall be registered.

 "Listed Events" shall mean any of the events listed in Section 5(a) or (b) of this Disclosure Certificate.

 "MSRB" shall mean the Municipal Securities Rulemaking Board or any other entity designated or authorized by the Securities and Exchange Commission to receive reports pursuant to the Rule.
-Until otherwise designated by the MSRB or the Securities and Exchange Commission, filings with the MSRB are to be made through the Electronic Municipal Market Access (EMMA) website of the MSRB, currently located at http://emma.msrb.org .
-"Participating Underwriter" shall mean [], or the original underwriter of the Bonds required to comply with the Rule in connection with offering of the Bonds.
+Until otherwise designated by the MSRB or the Securities and Exchange Commission, filings with the MSRB are to be made through the Electronic Municipal Market Access (EMMA) website of the MSRB, currently located at http://emma.msrb.org.

+"Official Statement" shall mean the final official statement dated , 2019 relating to the Bonds.

+"Participating Underwriter" shall mean Citigroup Global Markets Inc., or the original underwriter of the Bonds required to comply with the Rule in connection with offering of the Bonds.

 "Rule" shall mean Rule 15c2-12(b)(5) adopted by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as the same may be amended from time to time.

 SECTION 3.
 Provision of Annual Reports.